dcernst/PinyonsPines/course2022.md

 - Mile 114: Town of Williams.
 All services including McDonald's and Safeway.
 Plenty of options for a sit down meal if you arrive during open hours.
 - Mile 122.7: Coleman Lake.
 Water needs to be filtered/treated.
 - Mile 126.8: Potential water source at MC Tank on the left.
 Water needs to be filtered/treated.
-- Mile 131.6: Potential water source at DT Tank on the left.
+- Mile 131.6: Potential water source at DT Tank on the right.
 Water needs to be filtered/treated.
 - Mile 148.1: Verde River.
 Easy access to water.
 Water needs to be filtered/treated.
 - Mile 164.6: Town of Jerome.
 Limited services and limited hours.
 Flatiron Cafe and Haunted Hamburger and good places to stop for a meal.
 There may also be acces to water at the fire station.
 - Mile 175.3: Copper Chief Spring is a piped spring on the right.
 No guarantees that this spring is still flowing.
 Water needs to be filtered/treated.